anoma/nspec/docs/arch/node/types/identities.juvix.md

-the specification assumes a fixed/static assignment from keys of the key-value storage to engine IDs of shards that are responsible to mangage the values associated to keys.
+the specification assumes a fixed/static assignment from keys of the key-value storage to engine IDs of shards that are responsible for mangaging the values associated to keys.

 ```juvix
 -- Map each key to its shard